Neck pain is a common complaint following a car accident. Even seemingly minor accidents often result in whiplash and other soft-tissue neck injuries.

 This is an frustratingly common occurrence in Georgia, as the law only requires drivers to have $25,000.00 in liability insurance coverage.
 In such instances, it’s essential to explore other avenues of compensation, such as your own uninsured/underinsured motorist coverage.

 Neck pain after a car accident can be a symptom of various injuries, including the following:

 - Whiplash is one of the most common neck injuries following a car accident, caused by the neck’s sudden, forceful back-and-forth movement.
 Symptoms of whiplash include neck pain, stiffness, headaches, dizziness, and limited range of motion.

 - Herniated cervical disc injuries occur when a spinal disc ruptures or suffers damage, causing the inner gel-like material to leak and irritate nearby nerves.
 Symptoms include neck pain, numbness, tingling, and arm weakness.

 - Spinal cord injuries can result from damage to the spinal column’s vertebrae, ligaments, discs, or spinal cord.
 Symptoms vary depending on the severity of the injury but can include neck pain, loss of sensation, difficulty breathing, and paralysis.

 - Fractured vertebrae can occur when the bones in your neck are subjected to extreme force during an accident.
 Symptoms include severe neck pain, muscle spasms, and limited mobility.

 If you suffered any neck injury in a car accident, contact MG Law to discuss your potential avenues of recovery.

-Steps to Take to File a Neck Pain Claim
+Steps to Take to File a Georgia Neck Pain Claim

 The steps you take following a car accident can impact your personal injury claim.
 Here are some helpful things to remember when suing for neck pain following a car crash.